Non-Markovian thermal reservoirs for autonomous entanglement distribution

 In the limit $\kappa\rightarrow 0$, we recover the results from the quasistatic approximation.
 However, in contrast to all our previous estimates for the concurrence, this expression exhibits a maximum at a finite thermal occupation number, which is approximately given by

 At this optimal thermal photon number, the concurrence reaches a value of

 In Fig.~\ref{Fig3:Populations}(a), we compare the predictions for $\mathcal{C}(\rho_{\rm q}^{\rm ss})$ in Eq.~\eqref{Eq:ConcurrenceEffective} and for $n_{\rm th}^{\star}$ in Eq.~\eqref{Eq:ThermalCritic} with the exact numerical results.
 We find a very good agreement for values of $n_{\rm th}$ up to and beyond $n_{\rm th}^\star$.
-For even higher thermal occupation numbers, also the state $|11\rangle$ becomes significantly populated, which is no longer captured by our three-level approximation.
+For even higher thermal occupation numbers, also the state $|11\rangle$ becomes significantly populated [see, for example, the inset in Fig.~\ref{Fig3:Populations}(a)], which is no longer captured by our three-level approximation.